Broken Window Theory

 Foreword

 Have you ever sneezed and felt the urge to check what was just launched from your nostrils?
 For most, it's the typical milky yellow mucus that clogs our airways.
 But for Theo, every sneeze is a tie-dyed swirl of the colors of the rainbow, as if he has been snorting Skittles and Pixie Sticks.
-This is the colorful result of hows spent engulfed in the colorful aerosol fumes of spray cans.
+This is the colorful result of hours spent engulfed in the colorful aerosol fumes of spray cans.

 The Vigilant Vandal

 There's something about the spacing of railroad ties that makes it impossible to find a rhythm as you walk.
-No matter how short or long your stride you are bound to slip as you approach the iron giants waiting down the line.
+No matter how short or long your stride, you are bound to slip as you approach the iron giants waiting down the line.

-I've made the walk countless times, but still a knot of anticipation grows in my stomach as we draw closer to the freight trains, a mix of excitement, curiosity, and nerves.
+I've made the walk countless times, but still, a knot of anticipation grows in my stomach as we draw closer to the freight trains, a mix of excitement, curiosity, and nerves.
 Beside me, Theo bounces along without a problem, as if he was made for this.

 You've probably seen his name emblazoned on walls and signs citywide.
 Theo, the vigilant vandal.
 In the past two years, he has used spray paint and markers to leave his mark on the city of Eugene.
 There are booming bubble letters in the Whiteaker. billboard spots fifty feet in the air, and tags on every surface imaginable.
 There are also colorful pieces on trains and trackside walls, all of which have made Theo a physical piece of the city.